Key Takeaways

 There are some practical second-order benefits.
 Members on different schedules can fly on different dates — the per-member booking flow lets each person extend before or after the group's shared dates if they want to.
 Members who prefer different cabins (one wants premium economy, another wants the cheapest fare) can each pick what they actually want.
 The shared itinerary is what makes it a group trip; the individual bookings are what make it bookable.

 We considered other approaches when we were designing this.
-One was the 'group Duffel offer' model — a single offer priced for N adults that one person books and others pay back.
+One was the 'single group offer' model — a single fare priced for N adults that one person books and others pay back.
 This is what most existing flight tools do, and it's exactly the model that produces the credit-card-volunteer problem.
 We rejected it as structurally wrong for group travel: putting all the financial risk on one person creates social drag and produces fewer trips.
 Another approach was external split-payment tools (Venmo, Splitwise) — but those happen after the booking, which means the cardholder still fronts the money and chases payment.
 Neither solved the actual problem.

 If you want to see this work in practice, the easiest path is to start a planning room (/room/create), get a friend or two to join with the invite link, vote through to a destination together, and watch each member book their own flight at the end.
 The first time most groups use Jettova, the moment everyone realizes 'oh, I just book my own ticket' tends to land.
 It's the small structural fix that makes the rest of the planning effort worth doing.